 Why did Christ rise from the dead?
 St Augustine teaches us, “Christ rose from the dead as the first begotten of God for us, we who are brethren destined to come after Him, we whom He has called into the adoption of the sons of God, we whom Christ has decided to make His own joint partners and joint heirs” of the Kingdom of Heaven.

 St Augustine cautions us that this clause in the Creed does not suggest that “God the Father is circumscribed by a human form.”
 When the Creed says that Jesus sits at the right hand of the Father, this means spiritually, signifying a “position of supreme blessedness, with righteousness, peace, and joy,” a divine judicial power.
-“The expression, ‘at the right hand,’ signifies supreme blessedness, and righteousness and peace and joy, whereas the left hand signifies the side of the goats, that is to say, unrighteousness and misery and torments.”
+“The left hand signifies the side of the goats, that is to say, unrighteousness and misery and torments.”

 We learn from the teachings of the Church Fathers we have examined in our other blogs, in particular St Cyprian and Envy, that those who envy become miserable when tormented by their covetousness.